dotnet/TorchSharp/README.md

 In PR 354, further significant changes were made, again aligning with the Pytorch APIs.
 It is also a massively breaking change.
 We removed the {IntNN|FloatNN|ComplexNN}Tensor.* APIs, which had no parallel in PyTorch.
 Once again, we apologize for any extra work this may cause, but we believe that what was done is in the best long-term interest of TorchSharp users.

 As we build up to a v1.0 release, we will continue to make breaking changes, but only when we consider it necessary for usability.
-Similarity to the PyTorch experience is a primarily design tenet, and we will continue on that path.
+Similarity to the PyTorch experience is a primary design tenet, and we will continue on that path.

 # TorchSharp